urumican/ThreeWayMuTex/README.md

 Finally, deleters remove items from anywhere in the list.
 At most one deleter process can access the list at a time, and deletion must also be mutually exclusive with searches and insertions.

-Write C code with pthreads for searchers, inserters and deleters that enforces this kind of three-way categorical mutual exclusion.